IVPLabX/TDCNet/README.md

 ```

 ## Contact
-If you have any question, please contact: houzhangfang@xidian.edu.cn,
+If you have any question, please contact: shukaiguo@stu.xidian.edu.cn and houzhangfang@xidian.edu.cn.

 Copyright &copy; Xidian University.